Managing an Elevated PSA: What Most Men Are Never Told

 One blood test turns into fear, pressure, and a fast-moving conveyor belt toward biopsy, surgery, or radiation.
 Many men are told there is no alternative.
 Act now or regret it later.

-According to Dr. Stephen Petteruti, that framing is wrong—and dangerous.
+Dr. Stephen Petteruti believes that framing is wrong and dangerous.

-Dr. Petteruti explains how PSA naturally rises with age, prostate size, and inflammation—and why using a single number to justify invasive procedures makes no biological sense.
+Dr. Petteruti explains how PSA naturally rises with age, prostate size, and inflammation — and why using a single number to justify invasive procedures makes no biological sense.
+Understanding what PSA actually measures is the first step toward making a rational decision rather than a reactive one.

-Once a biopsy labels cells as cancer, most men feel psychologically cornered into treatment—even when outcomes do not improve.
+Once a biopsy labels cells as cancer, most men feel psychologically cornered into treatment even when the data shows outcomes do not improve.

 Surgery and radiation do not deliver the promise men are sold